 PARANIMO TERMS OF SERVICES

-These Terms create a contract between Paranimo Limited, a company registered in England and Wales under company number 11992617 with its registered office at 28, Salisbury Road, Farnborough, England, GU14 7A (we, us, or our) and any person or organisation that uses our platforms (you or your), whether as a Client, Business Customer, Service Provider or authorised to use the Platforms by a Business Customer.
+These Terms of Service (“Terms”) form a legal agreement between Paranimo Limited, a company registered in England and Wales under company number 11992617, with its registered office at 28 Salisbury Road, Farnborough, England GU14 7A (“we”, “us”, or “our”) and any person or organisation that uses our platforms (“you” or “your”), whether as a Client, Business Customer, Service Provider, or someone authorised to use a Platform by a Business Customer.

-By using our Platforms and the services provided thereunder, you agree to these Terms.
+By creating an account, accessing, or using our Platforms, you agree to these Terms.

 PART A – GENERAL TERMS